bloggerpack/bloggerpack/README.md

-# b:starter
+# Bloggerable

 A starter theme for [Blogger](https://blogger.com).

 ## Documentation

-b:starter's documentation, included in this repo and publicly hosted on GitHub Pages at <https://blogger-starter.github.io>.
+Bloggerable's documentation, included in this repo and publicly hosted on GitHub Pages at <https://blogger-starter.github.io/bloggerable>.

 ## Contributing